festvox/speech_tools/doc/estwagon.md

 impurity of the partitions.
 This is currently done by linearly splitting the range into a predefined subparts (10 by default) and testing each split.
-This again isn't optimal but does offer reasonably accuracy without require vast amounts of computation.
+This again isn't optimal but does offer reasonably accuracy without requiring vast amounts of computation.

 ## Tree Building criteria {#estwagonoverviewtreebuild}

 There are many ways to constrain the tree building algorithm to help build the "best" tree.
-Wagon supports many of theses (though there are almost certainly others that is does not.
+Wagon supports many of these (though there are almost certainly others that is does not.

 In the most basic forms of the tree building algorithm a fully